 – The promise and limit of ongoing international negotiations (e.g. negotiations on subsidies and Non-Agricultural Market Access at the WTO, negotiations on an UNCLOS agreement on the conservation and sustainable use of marine biological diversity in areas beyond national jurisdiction).

 The abstracts should contain a one-page (about 500 words) description of the proposed paper and are to be accompanied by an updated CV of the author(s).
-The submissions must be sent to email@example.com by 30 November 2017.
+The submissions must be sent to firstname.lastname@example.org by 30 November 2017.
 The proposed paper must not cover previously published work.
 The selected authors will be informed by 17 December 2017.
 The selected authors will be expected to present a paper of 7000 – 8000 words including footnotes.
 The complete papers must be submitted by 15 April 2018 in order to be communicated to the other participants in the symposium.
 It is the intention of the organisers of the symposium to seek publication of the papers in a special edition of a journal or an edited volume, subject to applicable peer review processes.
-The organisers hope to be able to cover travel costs for speakers from outside of the Edinburgh area who do not have institutional support but funding cannot be guaranteed at the present stage.
+Such publication will be subject to the wishes of the presenters and no obligation to publish is intended.
+The organisers also hope to be able to cover travel costs for speakers from outside of the Edinburgh area who do not have institutional support.
+However, such funding cannot yet be guaranteed at the present stage.
 Please indicate whether you would need such support in your submission email.

 Cleo Davies & Mihail Vatsov